DFRobot/DFRobot_Gesture_Touch_old/readme.md

 #define DF_ERR  -1

 /*
- * check and get an event saved in serial's buffer
+ * check and get an event saved in serial buffer
  * @return an event or DF_ERR
  */
 int8_t getAnEvent();